Best central air conditioning units 2023

 Compressor lacks protective grill

-Another great company is Amana, which offers 10-year warranties backed by compressor warranties that are lifetime.
-The brand also has a choice of eight units, the top-end which tops out at 24.5 SEER making it very energy efficient for running costs.
+Another great company is Amana, which offers 10-year warranties backed by lifetime compressor warranties.
+The brand also has a choice of eight units, the top-end, which tops out at 24.5 SEER, making it very energy efficient for running costs.

 What the users say

 Installers like Amana units as they're designed to be more easily maintained.
-Users certainly seem happy, with one raving about the Amana AXSC18: “It offers decent cooling and that’s what I wanted from an AC at this price range.”
+Users certainly seem happy, with one raving about the Amana AXSC18: “It offers decent cooling, and that’s what I wanted from an AC at this price range.”
 The registered Amana Heating and A/C business on the Better Business Bureau (BBB) redirects to Goodman Manufacturing, its parent.
-It has an A+ accreditation, yet it also has a number of complaints.
-However, these are about Goodman units, so we can’t derive reliability of Amana from these.
+It has an A+ accreditation, yet it also has several complaints.
+However, these are for Goodman units, so we can’t derive the reliability of Amana from these.

-Amana has its own ComfortNet system of technology which allows you to pair a selection of wireless gadgets with the units for wider ranging controls.
-You may want to add these extras based on what you spend which can vary from the top-end models at $2,950 alone or $5,200 with installation included.
+Amana has its own ComfortNet technology system, which allows you to pair a selection of wireless gadgets with the units for wider-ranging controls.
+Depending on your spending, you may want to add these extras, which can vary from the top-end models at $2,950 alone or $5,200 with installation included.

-Thanks to the Copeland High-Efficiency Scroll Compressor these conditioners can achieve great efficiency while running for long periods of time.
-Although the lack of insulation and protective grills on the compressor is a red flag.
-That said, if you've got a lifetime warranty it won't really matter to you anyway as should anything go wrong you'll be eligible for a replacement.
+Thanks to the Copeland High-Efficiency Scroll Compressor, these conditioners can achieve great efficiency while running for long periods.
+However, the compressor's lack of insulation and protective grills is a red flag.
+That said, if you've got a lifetime warranty, it won't matter to you anyway, as should anything go wrong, you'll be eligible for a replacement.

 If you want a long warranty from a company that offers a wide range of prices and decent SEER ratings, then Amana is a great pick.